vliz-be-opsci/dmbon-assistant/CONTRIBUTING.md

 #### :bug: Reporting bugs
 Bugs are tracked as [GitHub issues](https://github.com/vliz-be-opsci/dmbon-assistant/issues).
 ##### Before submitting a bug report
+Before submitting a bug report, please check any (open or closed) issues that raised similar issues.
+If the bug is closely related and yet unsolved, consider adding to that discussion instead of filing a new issue.
+This might help us track down the bug and give priority to bugs that trouble multiple users.

 ##### How do I submit a useful bug report?
-Once you have pinned down a bug, create an issue by providing sufficient information by filling in the provided template.
+Once you have pinned down a bug, create an issue by providing sufficient information by filling in the provided template that should appear when filing a [new issue](https://github.com/vliz-be-opsci/dmbon-assistant/issues/new/choose).
-Please ty to explain the problem clearly and concise and include additional details to help us reproduce and fix the problem.
+Please ty to explain the problem clearly and concise and include additional details that might help us reproduce, pin down and fix the problem.
 * Use a clear and descriptive title to identify the problem.
 * Describe the exact steps you have taken that made you encounter the issue.
 * Describe the behavior that you expected.
 * Include details about your configuration, OS, environment, versions, etc.
-* Include screenshots, logs, terminal output, or anything that could help illustrating the issue.
 * Describe what you have done to try to fix the issue.
-* ...
+* Include screenshots, logs, terminal output, or anything that could help illustrate the issue further.

 [//]: <> (NEW FEATURE SUGGESTIONS)
 #### :bulb: Suggesting new features